top of page

 Status: Discontinued

-From 2003 the Edge was discontinued, and the Lo-Pro Edge was replaced by the "Edge Pro", produced by Gotoh again.
+From 2003 the Edge was discontinued, and the Lo-Pro Edge was replaced by the new "Edge Pro", an evolutionary redesign of the Edge and Lo-Pro Edge.
+It was produced by Gotoh exclusively for Ibanez.

-The Edge Pro was a different design, but still based on Ibanez's own Lo Pro Edge.
-It shares nothing with its predecessors in terms of parts except the push-in tremolo arm.
+The Edge Pro shares nothing with its predecessors in terms of parts except the push-in tremolo arm.
 It has unique saddles with integrated string locks.
 Instead of having string holder blocks, the Edge Pro has sliding string holders which are part of the bridge.
 It can be strung either with or without removing the ball ends of the strings.
-The tail has "Ibanez" cast in the centre, and there are no licensing statements elsewhere.
+The tail has "Ibanez" cast in the centre.
+The block is cast with "Made in Japan" and has a sticker that says "Licensed Under Floyd Rose Patents."
 It cannot be retrofitted into a guitar that was built with the Edge or Lo-Pro Edge and vice versa.

 The Edge Pro was produced until 2009 and was fitted to Ibanez's Prestige line and most Signature models.
 Left handed finishes for the Prestige line were 2ELJ11LK (Cosmo black), 2EL1J11LG (gold), and 2EL1J11LPC (powder Cosmo.)
 Left hand models were the 2003 RG2570EXL, 2003-2008 RG1570L, and 2009 RG1550ML.
 The 2009 limited edition left handed JS1200L Joe Satriani Signature was available in chrome only.